Frequently Asked Questions

 How do I make a payment/get my balance?

-Check or cash can be mailed to our Oberlin office or given to the Choir Coordinator at a rehearsal.
+Pay via credit card in our SHOP or checks can be mailed to our Oberlin office.
 Credit card payments can be made over the phone via our Accountant, Jamie Reis.
 Please see your invoice for contact information.
 We are working on accepting payments via our website.

 What if we have a Snow Day?